fastapi/fastapi/docs/en/docs/tutorial/testing.md

     This allows you to use `pytest` directly without complications.

-    If you want to call asynchronous functions other than the fastapi routes in your tests (e.g. asynchronous database functions), have a look at the [testing asynchronously section](../advanced/testing-asynchronously.md){.internal-link target=_blank} in the advanced tutorial.

 !!! note "Technical Details"
     You could also use `from starlette.testclient import TestClient`.

     **FastAPI** provides the same `starlette.testclient` as `fastapi.testclient` just as a convenience for you, the developer.
 But it comes directly from Starlette.

+!!! tip
+    If you want to call `async` functions in your tests apart from sending requests to your FastAPI application (e.g. asynchronous database functions), have a look at the [Async Tests](../advanced/async-tests.md){.internal-link target=_blank} in the advanced tutorial.

 ## Separating tests